Group Selection as a Safeguard Against AI Substitution: Results

 For any particular AI strategy to spread in the population, the AI strategy is required to have a higher average payoff to be adopted through payoff-biased learning.
 We assume that adopting AI improves learning accuracy.
 The average payoff is directly related to the improvement of median learning accuracy.
 Consequently, AI strategies in a mixed population (i.e., some of the population adopting no AI and some adopting any AI strategy) in theory, should be an Evolutionarily Stable Strategy.

 We first examine the cumulative cultural evolution of individual groups that adopt AI Complement or AI Substitute (RQ1) and focus on within-group dynamics.
 We illustrate two conditions to show how a quick improvement on collective learning outcomes in the short run can lead to a slower cultural accumulation in the long-run (Figure \ref{cce_independent}): an AI Complement condition with low learning accuracy improvement ($r^{(C)}_\alpha = 0.2$, so $\alpha_C = 0.8\alpha$ ) and low learning variance reduction ($r^{(C)}_\beta = 0.05$, so $\beta_C = 0.95\beta$) in comparison with an AI Substitute condition with high learning accuracy improvement ($r^{(S)}_\alpha = 0.5$) and high learning variance reduction ($r^{(S)}_\beta = 0.5$).
-We present the evolutionary dynamics of the two conditions, showing that populations have a higher average performance in the long run and converge marginally faster when they adopt AI Complement strategy (See Supplementary Figure 1 for the dynamics and distribution of a single run).
+We present the evolutionary dynamics of the two conditions, showing that populations have a higher average performance in the long run and converge marginally faster when they adopt AI Complement strategy.
+See Supplementary Figure 1 for the dynamics and distribution of a single run and Supplementary Figure 2 for a sweep varying social learning accuracy improvement and variance reduction.
+Additionally, we show in Supplementary Section 3 the conditions where no-AI or AI Complement strategy is the evolutionary adaptive strategy in the long run.
+We also explore the moderation effects of population size on the AI conditions in Supplementary Figure 4.
+We show that although there is no qualitative difference across different population size, AI Substitute can dampen the cumulative effects more in a larger population.